-ANT 4950, 4960: Special Studies in Anthropology (3, 3)

-A seminar in selected topics in anthropology responding to special interests of faculty and students.
+ANT 4950, 4960: Special Studies in Anthropology (3, 3) A seminar in selected topics in anthropology responding to special interests of faculty and students.

-ANT 4970: Individual Research in Anthropology (1-3)

-Individual, instructor-supervised research into selected topics in anthropology.
+ANT 4970: Individual Research in Anthropology (1-3) Prerequisite: Permission of instructor Individual, instructor-supervised research into selected topics in anthropology.